-Properly brace your heater to the wall so that it is more likely to remain connected to the wall and your water system.

-Flush your water heater annually.
+- Properly brace your heater to the wall so that it is more likely to remain connected to the wall and your water system. - Flush your water heater annually.
 Doing this can significantly decrease the amount of sediment build up, and may improve the quality of the water in your water heater.

-The Regional Water Providers Consortium provides leadership in the planning, management, stewardship, and resiliency of drinking water in the Portland, OR metropolitan region.
+The Regional Water Providers Consortium is a collaborative and coordinating organization that works to improve the planning and management of municipal water supplies in the greater Portland, OR metropolitan region.
+Find out more about the Consortium, its members, and its work in emergency preparedness, water conservation, and regional coordination at www.regionalh2o.org

-metropolitan region.

-Get more information and resources at www.regionalh2o.org.